Yahya Jammeh: 2005 killing of West African migrants

-Testimony to The Gambia's Truth, Reconciliation and Reparations Commission (TRRC) between 2019 and 2021 implicated Gambian military officials and the Junglers, a paramilitary unit commanded by Jammeh, in the 2005 killings of 50–60 West African migrants, mostly Ghanians, destined for Europe.
+Testimony to the Gambia's Truth, Reconciliation and Reparations Commission (TRRC) between 2019 and 2021 implicated Gambian military officials and the Junglers, a paramilitary unit commanded by Jammeh, in the 2005 killings of 50–60 West African migrants, mostly Ghanians, destined for Europe.
 This corroborates 2018 findings by Human Rights Watch and TRIAL International on the same incident, but contradicts an unpublished UN/ECOWAS report that attributed the killings to rogue security personnel.

-According to defence and National Intelligence Agency officials who testified to TRRC, these migrants were detained in the town of Barra on July 22, 2005, and then tortured in various detention centers around Banjul.
-The bodies of eight of the migrants were found near Ghana Town the following day, while two people escaped but disappeared on July 24.
+According to defence and National Intelligence Agency officials who testified to TRRC, these migrants were detained in the town of Barra on 22 July 2005, and then tortured in various detention centers around Banjul.
+The bodies of eight of the migrants were found near Ghana Town the following day, while two people escaped but disappeared on 24 July.
 The 40–45 survivors were summarily executed in Senegal, across the southern border from Jammeh's hometown of Kanilai, except for one survivor.
 Ex-Junglers who testified attributed the execution orders to Jammeh himself.
 The Jammeh administration proceeded to cover up the incident from Ghana and ECOWAS.

 2009 witch hunting campaign

 In March 2009 Amnesty International reported that up to 1,000 Gambians had been abducted by government-sponsored "witch doctors" on charges of witchcraft, and taken to government detention centres where they were forced to drink dirty water with poisonous herbs; this left several captives with sequelae.
 On 21 May 2009, The New York Times reported that the alleged witch-hunting campaign had been sparked by the President Yahya Jammeh, who believed that the death of his aunt earlier that year could be attributed to witchcraft.
-These crimes were influenced by Bissauguinean president João Bernardo Vieira's assassination on March 2, 2009.
+These crimes were influenced by Bissauguinean president João Bernardo Vieira's assassination on 2 March 2009.

 Disappearances and imprisonments

 Newspaper reports list dozens of individuals who have disappeared after being picked up by men in plain-clothes, and others who have languished under indefinite detention for months or years without charge or trial.
 The regional Economic Community of West African States (ECOWAS) court ordered the Gambian government to produce one journalist who had disappeared.
 In April 2016, at least 50 people were arrested during a demonstration, and there were fears that Solo Sandeng, an opposition politician, died alongside two others while being held in detention.
 In July 2016, a Gambian opposition leader and another 18 people were sentenced to three years in jail for participation in the April demonstration.
-A Gambian diplomat publicly denied that Solo Sandeng had died in custody.
+A Gambian diplomat publicly denied that Sandeng had died in custody.